simeononsecurity/simeononsecurity.ch/content/articles/getting-started-in-IT-and-cybersecurity/index.en.md

 ---

-Are you interested in a career in the fast-paced and ever-evolving field of IT and cybersecurity?
+Are you interested in a career in the fast-paced and rapidly changing field of IT and cybersecurity?
 Then you're in the right place.
 In this article, we'll guide you through the steps you need to take to get started on your journey.

 ## Starting in IT